-- NGFW Initial Configuration Wizard If you do not want to use plug-and-play configuration or automatic configuration, or they are not possible to use, you can use the NGFW Initial Configuration Wizard.
-You can use the NGFW Initial Configuration Wizard in two ways: - Connect a serial cable to the appliance and use the NGFW Initial Configuration Wizard on the command line.

-Connect an Ethernet cable to the appliance and use the NGFW Initial Configuration Wizard in a web browser.
+- Automatic configuration You can configure Forcepoint NGFW appliances automatically with a USB drive that contains the initial configuration files. - NGFW Initial Configuration Wizard If it is not possible to use plug-and-play configuration or automatic configuration, or you do not want to use them, you can use the NGFW Initial Configuration Wizard.
+You can use the NGFW Initial Configuration Wizard in two ways: - Connect a serial cable to the appliance and use the NGFW Initial Configuration Wizard on the command - Connect an Ethernet cable to the appliance and use the NGFW Initial Configuration Wizard in a web